Benita’s Credentials

 Professional Memberships

-Career Experience: After launching my career as an out-patient psychotherapist with Catholic Social Services in Iowa, I transferred to Ozark Mental Health Center in Joplin, Missouri as a Community Services Professional.
+Career Experience: After launching my career as an outpatient psychotherapist with Catholic Social Services in Iowa, I worked at Ozark Mental Health Center in Joplin, Missouri as a Community Services Professional.
 I designed, marketed and delivered adult education courses for the general public, facilitated community organization projects, appeared on TV and radio shows, and did a lot of public speaking.

 I opened my private practice in Georgia in 1986, specializing in psychotherapy for adult individuals and couples.
 Throughout my career, I have facilitated therapy groups and intensive weekend retreats for the purpose of developing healthy relationships, deep emotional healing and excavating the Authentic Self.